 6. Anti-patterns — what not to do

-Approve without reading.
 Claude suggests a change, you say “yes” without understanding it.
 This is the #1 source of problems.
 If you don’t understand the code, don’t approve it.
 Take thirty seconds to read what Claude proposes.
 Ask “why this approach?” if something looks off.
 Redirect before it generates code, not after.

-Let Claude decide architecture.
 Claude suggests restructuring three modules to be “cleaner”.
 You approve because it sounds good.
 Now twelve files have changed and you’ve introduced a pattern nobody else on the team — or your future self — knows.
 Architecture decisions are human decisions.
 Claude can propose, you evaluate, the decision goes in DECISIONS.md.
 Claude implements what was decided, not what it prefers.

-Marathon sessions without commits.
 Two hours with Claude, 1500 lines generated, zero commits.
 Now you have to review everything at once and figure out what goes where.
 Fatigue leads to sloppy commits.
 Every ten to twenty minutes, stop and commit what’s done.
 Small diffs, clear messages, reviewable units.
 If something goes wrong, you roll back one commit instead of two hours of work.

-Copy sensitive files into the workspace.
 Copying a production .env, database dump, or certificate into the working directory where Claude operates.
 Claude reads it, processes it, and that content travels through external APIs.
 The workspace only contains mock values, example configs, and code.
 No real credentials, no production data, no certificates.
 Ever.

-“It compiles, ship it.”
 Code compiles ≠ code works.
 Especially with generated code, where the structure may be correct but the logic subtly wrong.
 Run the actual scenario.
 Test the edge cases.
 If it’s a UI change, look at it.
 If it’s an API, call it.
 Compilation is necessary but not sufficient.

 7. Workspace and environment hygiene